EuJin03/University-Recommendation-System/README.md

 6. Reply to the registered user’s feedback.
 7. Based on the list of all customers' favorite universities, summarize the top 10 universities most preferred by parents in Malaysia and generate a report.

-Note: The system capabilities mentioned above are mandatory as required by MoHE.
+Note: The system capabilities mentioned above are mandatory as required in the assignment.
 However, the program can be further enhanced by adding more features in the future.

 ## Contributing